Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

     state.dataset_week = dataset[dataset["Date"].dt.isocalendar().week == state.n_week]
 ```

-# Markdown (pages/data_viz/data_viz.md)
+# Markdown

-Here is the entire Markdown of the first page.
+The following Markdown corresponds to the `pages/data_viz/data_viz.md`file.
+It is the entire Markdown of the first page.

 ```markdown
 # Data Visualization page